Cartheur-Research/M6x09-III-SBC/README.md

 * The [design](/design/README.md)
 * The [layout](/design/layout.md)

 The development process will be similar to [IPS](https://www.abebooks.co.uk/9781096992158/IPS-Forth-like-Language-Space-High-1096992159/plp), cross-compiled between debian and Forth.
+Native prototyping to be developed in CP/M...yes, CP/M.

 ### A sneak-peek